G702 Line-by-Line Explanation

 Line 8: Previous Payments

-- Line 8 – Less Previous Certificates for Payment: total of prior approved payments/certificates.
+- Line 8 – Less Previous Certificates for Payment: total of prior approved payments or certificates.

 Line 9: Payment Due This Application